fjsanpedro/vagrant-node/README.md

 With this plugin installed the Vagrant environment can perform requests, that you usually can execute locally, but commanded by a remote computer.

+This plugin has been developed in the context of the Catedra SAES of the University of Murcia(Spain).

 ##Installation
 Requires Vagrant 1.2 and libsqlite3-dev